Irreducible skew polynomials over domains: Introduction

 \section{Introduction}

-Most of the results obtained so far on the irreducibility of skew polynomials in $R=S[t;\sigma,\delta]$, where $\sigma$ is an injective endomorphism of $S$ and $\delta$ a left $\sigma$-derivation, assume that $S$ is a division algebra: A sequence of well-known papers by Lam, Leroy and others greatly contributed to our understanding of skew polynomials over division rings and their factorization behaviour, starting with \cite{lam1988vandermonde}.
+Let $R=S[t;\sigma,\delta]$, where $\sigma$ is an injective endomorphism of $S$ and $\delta$ a left $\sigma$-derivation.
+A sequence of well-known papers by Lam, Leroy and others greatly contributed to our understanding of skew polynomials over division rings and their factorization behaviour, starting with \cite{lam1988vandermonde}.
 Some earlier results are contained in \cite{B, C, P66}.
 More recently, two general algorithms for computing the bound of a skew polynomial over a skew field were given in \cite{GLN}.
 As an application, a criterion for deciding whether a bounded skew polynomial is irreducible was developed.
-The computational method presented there heavily relies on being able to find the zero divisors in certain central simple algebras and is only applicable for certain set-ups, that is when the input data $S$, $\sigma$ and $\delta$ are effective and computable.
+The computational method presented there heavily relies on finding the zero divisors in certain central simple algebras and is only applicable for certain set-ups, where the input data $S$, $\sigma$ and $\delta$ are effective and computable.
 It works for bounded skew polynomials.
-Recall that $f \in R$ is \emph{bounded} if there exists $0 \neq f^* \in R$ such that $Rf^* = f^* R$ is the largest two-sided ideal of $R$ contained in $Rf$.
-The element $f^*$ is determined by $f$ up to multiplication on the left by elements of $S^{\times}$.

-Some first results on factoring skew polynomials of degree two in quantum planes and quantized Weyl algebras were collected in \cite{CP, HP, CookP}, but the main interest in these papers were what the authors called quadratic forms, where additional restrictions are placed on the type of degree two skew polynomial considered.
+However, most of the results on the irreducibility of skew polynomials in $R$ obtained so far assume that $S$ is a division algebra.
+Some first results on factoring certain skew polynomials of degree two in quantum planes and quantized Weyl algebras were collected in \cite{CP, HP, CookP}.

-We only assume that $S$ is a domain, i.e., a unital ring without non-trivial zero divisors.
-We look at some skew polynomials of low degree in $S[t;\sigma,\delta]$ and the skew polynomial $f(t)=t^m-a$ and give criteria for them to be irreducible.
+In this note, $S$ is a domain, i.e., a unital ring without non-trivial zero divisors.
+We look at some skew polynomials $f$ of low degree in $R$ and when they are irreducible.
+We briefly consider the skew polynomial $f(t)=t^m-a\in R$ as well.
+This way we hope to give the reader a tool kit to be generalized and used also on higher degree polynomials, as well as a collection of examples of irreducible polynomials.